patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## changelog ##
 version ESP-ECU_V9_6:
+- fixed a type in the help page of mosquitto settings
 - added 2 mqtt json formats, numeric values are included as float now.
 - changed the format of the returned json when http request.